top of page

 Health Testing Forms and Information

-Submission of Hips and Elbows should be done between 12 to 15 months of age.
-Once your X-rays are submitted you will receive hip elbow certification from Germany.
+Submission of Hips and Elbows can be done after 12 months of age.
+Once your X-rays are submitted you will receive hip elbow certification from the SV.

 Passing Hip and Elbow scores are a1 normal, a2 fast normal and a3 Noch Zugelassen

-Poor hips and elbows are rated at 4 moderate (Mittlere) and 5 severe (Schwere)
+Poor hips and elbows are rated at A4 moderate (Mittlere) and A5 severe (Schwere) -both are failing scores.

 Our aim as breeders is of course to keep within the average of the breed. a1, 2 & 3 all of which are functional joints with minimal impact on life and work.